Artist Jeffrey Palladini was born in the Chicago area, and grew up in Southern

 In 1991, Palladini relocated to the San Francisco Bay Area, where he lives and works

-vocabulary of dramatic imagery.
+dramatic imagery.